Banky W returns to school — Nigeria Today

 Banky W returns to school

+“I really really hope to be able to open a world class film & music school in Lagos.
+We need it.
+May God help me pull it off.
+Even if we start with NYFA in Lagos as summer school type thing 2018.. it would be so dope.
+Already started trying to reel in support for it from my corporate friends.
+With all the talented artists and storytellers we have, this is absolutely necessary,” he captioned the clip.

+He further dropped hints that he would be shooting his first movie next year with the hashtag; #shootingmyfirstmoviein2018 #sohelpmeGod.

-The post Banky W returns to school appeared first on INFORMATION NIGERIA.
+The post Banky W returns to school appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research